ReticulatedSpline/aulos/README.md

 Help in the form of bug reports or pull requests is appreciated.
 I am new to Python and the Raspberry Pi platform.

 ### Unit Tests
 Uses the [unittest](https://docs.python.org/3/library/unittest.html) framework.
-To run the tests just run `python3 -m unittest discover` from the project root directory.
+To run the tests just run `python3 -m unittest discover -v` from the project root directory.

 ### Setup
 1. Install [VLC](https://www.videolan.org/vlc/)